sankeer28/Boggle-Solver/README.md

 - Traditional Boggle has a minimum word length of 3, but for this project, it will be 1.
 - Word scoring also differs.
 See the table above.
 - A traditional game of Boggle uses a 4x4 grid.
-- The input to your program can be as small as 2x2 and grow arbitrarily large to 16x16.
+- The input to the program can be as small as 2x2 and grow arbitrarily large to 16x16.
 - The input will always be square.

 ## Game Example #1
 Below is a sample 4x4 board, as well as some (but not all!) words that are in it.
-Of course, the words you can find depend also on the list of legal words passed in but assume for this example that all standard English words are legal.
+Of course, the words found depend also on the list of legal words passed in but assume for this example that all standard English words are legal.

 | i | s| u | o |